rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 However, it is pertinent to understand three loaded terms: ethics, morality, and law.
 They express intertwined concepts.
 Morality is based on the expected behavior of a person in society and family.

 Morality is best described by the behavior of a random person when he watches a drowning boy in a muddy pond.
-Society expects that the person should pull the boy out of the pond.
+Society expects that the person with ethical conduct to pull the boy out of the pond.
 The person later narrating the event to his family or friends says that he let the boy drown because his clothes would be dirty, or that many other people watched the event and did not come to help, so he also did not volunteer to rescue the boy.
 The person will be deemed a monster and unfit for society because of his moral vacuousness.
 Yet, morality is not the ultimate thing.
 Consider the situation where a doctor at a hospital has only one anti-venom shot.
-A person was brought to the hospital just minutes before another younger person with the snake bites.
+A person was brought to the hospital minutes before another younger person with the snake bites.
 Morality teaches the doctor to administer the shot to the person who arrived first and let the other one die.
-The doctor surmises that the older person has lived and enjoyed his life, and a family depends on the younger one's earnings.
+The doctor surmises that the older person has lived and enjoyed his life, whereas a family depends on the younger one's earnings.
 So, the doctor selects the younger person to receive the shot.
 The decision is rational and humane.
-Therefore, strict moral obligations may be relaxed under certain environmental constraints.
+Therefore, strict moral obligations may be relaxed under certain environmental situations.
 The role of law is to enforce morality in society.
 Ethics sits on top of both morality and law.
 When asked to define ethics, we get different answers:

   - Ethics prompts me to do correct things and prevents me from doing wrong things